 Time passes… just over a century.
 The building has been both used and abused.
 Modifications include the loss of the “tower”, cornice, rusticated entry and the replacement of windows with glass block and divided plate glass (second photo).

 Recently, the building received a renovation (third photo below).
 What had been a slightly eclectic building is now even more so!
-Typical of many building renovations today, this make-over illustrates how the best of intentions can sometimes yield surprising results.
 Given the vast amount of damage the building had suffered, a full-scale restoration would obviously have been cost-prohibitive.
 In such cases a more contemporary approach is sometimes called for.
-The attempted recreation of historic features here has taken on a cartoonish appearance which upstages the remaining true historic features.
-The end result does not read as an antique building; it now has a suburban strip mall aesthetic… for those not familiar with historic architecture the message can be muddied.
-It is, however, clean, much more attractive than it was, and very well maintained; I applaud the owner’s decision to utilize an empty neglected historic building.
+Missing or damaged historic features have been recalled in modified form.
+The end result, while not historically accurate, is a vast improvement over what it had been.
+I applaud the owner’s decision to utilize an empty neglected historic building.
 It is now a functioning asset to its community rather than the blighted shell it had become.